Richard Louis Duckett: Biography

 Born in Montreal, the eldest son of a second-generation Irish Canadian shopkeeper and a French Canadian mother, Duckett was educated at the Collège Sainte-Marie before earning a law degree at the Université Laval à Montréal in 1908.

 Representing Canada as a member of the Ottawa Nationals Lacrosse Club, Duckett won a gold medal at the 1908 Summer Olympics in London.
 In December 1909, he briefly joined the newly-formed Club Athlétique Canadien, but never played a game for the team and did not pursue an ice hockey career any further, though he remained an active lacrosse player through most of the 1910s.

-After ending his athletic career, he joined a Montreal legal cabinet, before his appointment as coroner for the district of Montreal by the Duplessis administration in 1937, a position he occupied until his retirement in 1961.
+After ending his athletic career, he joined a Montreal legal cabinet before he was appointed coroner for the district of Montreal by the Duplessis administration in 1937, a position he occupied until his retirement in 1961.

-Duckett died in Montreal in 1972, at age 87.
+Duckett died in Montreal in 1972 at age 87.